SurajKande/python_packaging/README.md

 # Python Packaging

-this repository is based on how to create packages and distribute the pacakges.
+This repository is based on how to create and distribute python packages.

 ### Contents of repository: